Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 ### VGG model

-VGG is a pre-training model proposed by Oxford's Visual Geometry Group, so the origin of the VGG name is to take the initials of these three words.
+VGG is a pre-training model proposed by Simonyan and Zisserman(2014) in in the ILSVRC-2014 competition.
+Here is the [source code](https://github.com/Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/blob/main/Flower_Images_Classification.ipynb) and training recording.
 VGG16 adopts a very simple structure.
 The entire network uses the same size of convolution kernel size (3×3) and max-pooling layer (2×2).
 There are two structures of VGG, which are 16-layer structures (13 convolutional layers). layer and 3 fully connected layers) and 19-layer structure (16 convolutional layers and 3 fully connected layers).
 Compared to VGG19, VGG16 has almost the same accuracy, but is faster.
 Here is the structure of VGG16:
 <img width="482" alt="image" src="https://user-images.githubusercontent.com/99146042/160887554-81fbf641-25a4-41d8-ac90-0c8e99d4a8d4.png">

 ## Experiments